FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 The error condition should be handled in the callback function registered for it, see [here](https://react-query-v3.tanstack.com/reference/useMutation) how to register a function.

+This was the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your completed exercises to the [exercise submission system](https://study.cs.helsinki.fi/stats/courses/fullstack2023).

 </div>

 <div class="content">